sigilmakes/improved-anvils/README.md

     - This can be reverted to vanilla by setting the gamerule `repairNetheriteWithDiamonds` to `false`.
 - Shields, Crossbows, and Flint & Steel can now be repaired using iron ingots; 100% per material.
 - Shears can now be repaired using iron ingots; 50% per material.
-- Tridents can now be repaired using nautilus shells; 25% per material.
+- Tridents can now be repaired using prismarine shards; 25% per material.
 - Fishing rods, Carrot on a stick, and Warped fungus on a stick can now be repaired using string; 50% per material.
 - Bows can now be repaired using string; 33% per material.
     - If the bow has Infinity, to balance it with Mending,